 In Worm, at the start of the story, Taylor is a bulled high school student with the weak power of controlling bugs.
 A few months later, she's the uncontested ruler of Brockton Bay's underworld, has fought off every hero in the city multiple times, defeated Dragon, and the heroes are terrified of facing her.

-In general this can happen a lot due to the mechanism of Super Empowering in the setting: One in five people who hit the Despair Event Horizon, not exactly a difficult task in this Crapsack World, undergo a Traumatic Superpower Awakening called a "Trigger" and start manifesting superpowers.
+In general this can happen a lot due to the mechanism of Super Empowering in the setting: A number of people who hit the Despair Event Horizon, not exactly a difficult task in this Crapsack World, undergo a Traumatic Superpower Awakening called a "Trigger" and start manifesting superpowers.
 Anyone could do so and none of the precognitives in the setting have been able to predict who will manifest or what they'll get despite decades of research of varying ethicality.

 After two online users, ghettofinger and GirlVinyl were kept from creating a Wikipedia article about a certain someone, they went on and created their own wiki so they could get away with it.
 The result: The infamously offensive (and Nigh Invulnerable) Encyclopedia Dramatica.